2010 Challenge Trophy

-The 2010 Challenge Trophy was hosted in Charlottetown, Prince Edward Island on 6 to 10 October 2010.
+The 2010 Canada Soccer National Championships (officially the BMO National Championships for sponsorship reasons) was the 88th staging of Canada Soccer's amateur football club competition.
+PEI FC (Avondale Islanders) won the Challenge Trophy after they beat Victoria Gorge FC in the Canadian Final at UPEI Field in Charlottetown on 11 October 2010.

+Ten teams qualified to the final week of the 2010 National Championships in Charlottetown.
+Each team played four group matches before the medal and ranking matches on the last day.

+On the road to the National Championships, PEI FC beat PEI Selects (Charlottetown Abbies SC) in the 2010 PEI Final.

 Defending champion Hellas SC of Manitoba failed to qualify as they lost to Lucania SC in the semi-final round in the Manitoba play down.

 Seeding

 The seeding is based on the results from the previous year.
-New Brunswick did not send a team this year so the host gained a second entry.
+New Brunswick did not send a team this year, so the host gained a second entry.